andrewsafa/kitcho-family/RAILWAY_DEPLOYMENT_GUIDE.md

    - Build Command: `npm run build`
    - Start Command: `npm run migrate && npm start`
    - Root Directory: `/` (default)
-   - Health Check Path: `/` (default)
+   - Health Check Path: `/healthz` (preferred) or `/` (alternative)
+   - Health Check Timeout: `300` (milliseconds)

-These settings are also configured in the `railway.toml` file in your repository.
+These settings are already configured in the `railway.toml` file in your repository.
+The application includes dedicated health check endpoints at both `/healthz` and `/` to ensure Railway can properly verify that your application is running.

 ## Step 5: Deploy Your Application

+⚠️ **Important: Deployment Order Matters** ⚠️

+For successful deployment, follow this specific order:

+1. Set up the PostgreSQL database first
+2. Configure all environment variables (NODE_ENV, SESSION_SECRET)
+3. Then deploy your application

 If you configured automatic deployments, Railway will automatically deploy your application whenever you push changes to your main branch.
 Otherwise: